vmware/container-service-extension/docs/cse3_0/KNOWN_ISSUES.md

 the clusters' representing defined entities are corrupted.
 For example, if the defined entity is manually modified (using direct defined entity api) and if it violates the schema rules of the corresponding defined entity type, then cluster list cmd will fail to retrieve other valid entities.

-As a workaround, carefully update the defined entity with the correct schema (using direct defined entity api) and sync the defined entity using CSE server API - GET on `https://<vcd-ip>/api/cse/3.0/clusters/<id>`
+**Workaround:** Update the defined entity with the correct schema (using direct defined entity api) and sync the defined entity using CSE server API - GET on `https://<vcd-ip>/api/cse/3.0/clusters/<id>`

 ### In CSE 3.0 configured with vCD 10.2, native clusters are stuck in _CREATE:IN_PROGRESS_ state.